 The phone records also showed Lisi had contact with Liban Siyad, an alleged member of the Dixon City Bloods arrested during the Project Traveller raids.

 Kassim was also arrested during Project Traveller on weapons and drugs charges.
 Smith was shot dead on March 27.
 Khattak, who was injured in the Smith shooting, was arrested during Project Traveller.
-The Toronto Star

 The Star, along with Gawker, originally reported on a video in which Ford appears, “obviously impaired, smoking what appears to be crack cocaine and making homophobic and racist slurs.”
 The mayor has maintained that he does not use crack.